lynn2910/Trifle/README.md

 - `board.png`: The default board of the Kamisado at the start of a game
 - `draw_table.py`: A python3 script used to test which board display should be used.
 - `kamisado.text`: The ASCII-styled name, here only for storage purposes.
-- `generate_training_data.sh`: A bash script used to generate a LOT of data for the AI
+- `run_game.sh`: A bash script which can run a specific number of games, allowing for massive benchmarking along the API (at `stat-api`)
+- `profiling`: A folder which contains profiling information from the IDEA profiler, allowing to watch the memory and cpu usage.
+- `efficiency_games`: A folder which contains games used to determine the efficiency of the bots.

-> **Note:** The game require some resources which are stored under the following directory: `src/trifle/resources/`
+> **Note:** The game can use some resources which are stored under the following directory: `src/trifle/resources/`